Azure/bicep-types-az/generated/storage/microsoft.storage/2021-02-01/types.md

 ## ChangeFeed
 ### Properties
 * **enabled**: bool: Indicates whether change feed event logging is enabled for the Blob service.
-* **retentionInDays**: int: Indicates the duration of changeFeed retention in days.
+* **retentionInDays**: int {minValue: 1, maxValue: 146000}: Indicates the duration of changeFeed retention in days.
 Minimum value is 1 day and maximum value is 146000 days (400 years).
 A null value indicates an infinite retention of the change feed.

 ## ContainerProperties
 ### Properties